mrisher/smtp-sts/mta-sts.md

-Resistence to downgrade attacks of this nature--due to the ability to authoritatively determine "lack of a record" even for non-participating recipients--is a feature of DANE, due to its leverage of DNSSEC for policy discovery.
+Resistence to downgrade attacks of this nature--due to the ability to authoritatively determine "lack of a record" even for non-participating recipients--is a feature of DANE, due to its use of DNSSEC for policy discovery.

 ## Denial of Service

 We additionally consider the Denial of Service risk posed by an attacker who can modify the DNS records for a victim domain.
 Absent MTA-STS, such an attacker can cause a sending MTA to cache invalid MX records, but only for however long the sending resolver caches those records.
-With MTA- STS, the attacker can additionally advertise a new, long-`max_age` MTA-STS policy with `mx` constraints that validate the malicious MX record, causing senders to cache the policy and refuse to deliver messages once the victim has resecured the MX
+With MTA-STS, the attacker can additionally advertise a new, long-`max_age` MTA-STS policy with `mx` constraints that validate the malicious MX record, causing senders to cache the policy and refuse to deliver messages once the victim has resecured the MX